WHY MY FUTURE IS ALIVE

 After training, we hardly came across each other until our schedules started overlapping over a year later.
 Even then, we would just say our quick “hi’s” and “how are you’s” and not get much deeper than talking about how his kids were and/or who in our training class were still working for the company.
 The last time or two that I saw him, I observed that the smile was no longer there.
 A few months later, I checked and found out that he no longer worked for the company and wondered what happened.

-A few months after that, I got the news of his passing via email at work.
-I then found out through someone else that he had been suffering from depression.
-He had taken pills to help him sleep, woke up in the middle of the night, went outside and shot himself.
+Then, I got the news of his passing via email at work.
+I found out through someone else that he had been suffering from depression.
+He had taken pills to help him sleep, woke up in the middle of the night, went outside and… shot himself.

 I was stunned!
 He was suffering from depression?
 I didn’t see that coming.
 I don’t think anyone did.
 Not with that smile.
 Was there something else I could’ve said/done/prayed for the last few times we saw each other in passing, saying our quick “Hi” and “How are you’s?”